connexcs/docs/docs/customer/customer.md

     + **Daily Spend Limit**: The maximum limit for a customer for making calls in their chosen currency.
 Once the limit is reached it won't allow any new calls to connect.
     + **Default STIR Shaken Attestation**: If an attestation level is selected here (Customer > Edit), then same attestaion will be visible in the CLI section.

-!!! note
-    The daily spend day is defined from 00:00 UTC to 00:00 UTC.

 === "Address"

     * **Address:** Complete the customer's physical address.